-Action plans are written documents designed to address and enhance specific clinical skills when a student's knowledge and abilities fall below the acceptable minimum level of competence.
-These plans provide the necessary support and resources to help students improve their performance and meet the required competencies.
-By actively engaging in the plan and collaborating with clinical faculty, students can successfully address areas of concern.
+Action plans are written documents designed to address and enhance specific clinical skills when a student's knowledge and abilities fall below the acceptable minimum level of competence, as reflected in their Calipso score.
+These plans provide the necessary support and resources to help students improve their performance and meet the required clinical competencies for progression in the program.
+By actively engaging in the plan and collaborating with clinical faculty, students can successfully address areas of concern and improve their Calipso scores.